BlackDragonBE/GPDWin2XTUManager/README.md

 ## Command Line (Advanced)

-The applications has a "hidden" feature, it allows you to apply
+The applications has a "hidden" feature, it allows you to apply settings without doing any manual work, either with a task or a CMD script.

+The following format can be used to apply a setting:

+    [PATH-TO-EXE]/GPDWin2XTUManager.exe minimumWatt maximumWatt cpuUndervolt gpuUndervolt

+For example:

+    C:\XTUManager\GPDWin2XTUManager.exe 7 15 50 50

+This will apply the settings and immediately close the application afterwards.
+This is ideal for applying the same settings each time at the system startup.
+Just make sure the settings are stable first or you'll have to boot into safe mode to undo the task.

 ## FAQ